-By Max Morris.
-Last Updated 21st June 2022.
+By Lewis Houston.
+Last Updated 7th December 2022.
 In this guide, we will look at how a criminal injuries helpline could help you.
 If you’ve been injured because you were the victim of a violent crime, then you could be owed compensation.

 A criminal injury can have a significant impact on your everyday life, and the injuries that result can range from relatively minor to life-changing.
 For example, grievous bodily harm (GBH) could result in serious injuries like brain damage or laceration injuries that result in a scarred face.

 This guide includes useful information about the process of pursuing a criminal injury claim and how much compensation you may be entitled to.

 Please don’t hesitate to get in touch with our friendly team of advisers to have a chat about your situation.
 If you have any queries about making a criminal injury claim, an adviser will be happy to help.
 They can also estimate the amount of compensation you may be owed.

 If you’re entitled to file a claim, an adviser can connect you to one of the experienced criminal injury solicitors from our panel.
 They can then explore working with you on a No Win No Fee basis.

 Our expert team of advisers can be reached on: